PureStorage-OpenConnect/Accelerate-2024-Workshop/Ansible-Samples/2.5-infra/README.md

 localhost                  : ok=4    changed=3    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-# Solution

-The finished Ansible Playbook is provided here: [purefa-infra.yml](https://github.com/PureStorage-OpenConnect/ansible-workshop/blob/master/2.5-infra/purefa-infra.yml).

 # Verifying the Solution

-Login to the source Pure Storage FlashArray with your web browser using the management IP address you set in your YAML file.
+Login to the source Pure Storage FlashArray with your web browser.

 Navigate to the Settings -> System window to see the array configuration.
 There are sub-windows specifically for Array Time, where the NTP servers are listed, and Syslog Servers.